Does a CIO impact company culture?

 Your digital workplace drives business performance and organizational success.
 CIOs can create an amazing digital workplace by ensuring that their employees get the tools they need and adopt technologies easily.
 Here are six best practices for building a comprehensive digital workplace.

 - Scale digital business.
 Digital has become mainstream.
-Gartner surveyed more than 3,000 CIOs and found that 33% of respondents worldwide evolved their digital endeavors to scale, up from 17%in the previous year.
+IDC predicts that 60% of enterprises will invest heavily in digitalizing employee experience in 2021, transforming the relationship between employers and employees.
 Scaling a digital business is a matter of increasing volume, scope, and agility.
 Increasing scope means providing a variety of digital services so more employees can use them.

 - Allow employees to lead transformations.
 IT used to enforce technology adoption.
 Now, so many employees are used to using technology that they don’t need help with adoption.
 Instead, empower employees to have input into which tools they’d like to use.
 Your employees are your technology users; they should guide you toward choosing the best solutions for your company.
-CIOs have become technological curators; their role is to guide their workforce and increase the ease of adoption.
+A CIO’s role is to guide their workforce and increase the ease of adoption.

-- Be flexible about when and where employees can work.
-Work is no longer strictly confined from 9 to 5.
-Employees are increasingly working from home and on their own devices.
-With remote work increasing, IT can no longer realistically expect to control everything on their workforce’s devices.
-Locking out social media or other non-work related apps will only frustrate your workforce.
+- Work is no longer strictly confined in the office.
+IT can no longer realistically expect to control everything on their workforce’s devices.
+Locking out social media or other non-work-related apps will only frustrate your workforce.
 Enabling employees to access data or files from their own devices and out of the office will enable your modern workforce to produce work on their own time.